 - ...until she was cast on The Golden Girls, which became probably her most iconic role.
 She was originally suggested for the role of Blanche, a character more in line with Sue Ann and the character she played on Mama's Family, but she ended up as Rose Nylund, The Ditz of the group.
 White reprised her role for the one-season spinoff The Golden Palace after The Golden Girls ended in 1992.

-- White's career since the end of The Golden Palace in 1993 has been playing against her image as Rose.
-Thus, when she shows up today, expect her to be a Racist Grandma or some other subversion of Rose's affable ditziness.
+- White's career since the end of The Golden Palace in 1993 was playing against her image as Rose.
+Thus, for the rest of her life, one could expect her to be a Racist Grandma or some other subversion of Rose's affable ditziness.

 - The Ditz: As Rose Nylund on The Golden Girls and its spinoff The Golden Palace.

-- Racist Grandma: In Everwood, among other places, though that specific example was only latently racist.
+- Racist Grandma: She sometimes played them.
+In Everwood, among other places, though that specific example was only latently racist.

-- Self-Deprecation: She's frequently made jokes at her own expense.
+- Self-Deprecation: She frequently made jokes at her own expense.
 When she was on Jimmy Kimmel, he asked her about first moving to Hollywood, and she mentioned that she wasn't sure if California was a state yet at the time and later joked when hosting SNL that she didn't use Facebook as her only way to contact old friends was with a ouija board.

 - Signature Style: Not so much her, just the people around her.
-Since Hollywood doesn't exactly value age, most writers aren't sure what to do with her, so a few of her appearances have her play a sweet old lady saying crass and bizarre things (such as her appearances on The Late Late Show and Saturday Night Live).
+Since Hollywood doesn't exactly value age, most writers weren't sure what to do with her, so a few of her appearances had her play a sweet old lady saying crass and bizarre things (such as her appearances on The Late Late Show and Saturday Night Live).